Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 side of the Elbe river.
 The surface was poor yet the path was wide enough not be burnt by adjacent nettles.
-I relieved when I reached Kurort Rathen with road again.
+I relieved when I reached Kurort Rathen with paved road again.
-Following kilemeters were quite exhausting as it was a really hot afternoon and I despite being thirsty warm water from my bottles wasn't very refreshing (though dehydration would be worse).
+Following kilometers were quite exhausting as it was a really hot afternoon and despite being very thirsty warm water from my bottles wasn't very refreshing (though dehydration would be worse).
 Earlier (from readings of various maps) I thought Pirna was a suburb of Dresden -- well, it is not.
-I stopped there to buy a cold (and sweet) drink and start worrying whether I'd catch the bus in the more than 20 kilometers distant Dresden.
+I stopped there to buy a cold (and sweet) drink and start worrying whether I'd catch the bus in more than 20 kilometers distant Dresden.

 ### 18:21 Dresden (202 km)

 I assured myself that despite being tired I was able to keep average speed above 20 km/h thus making it possible to catch the bus.
-On the other hand, I was aware that every single wrong turn can prolong my route and thus effectively slowing me down.
+On the other hand, I was aware that every single wrong turn can prolong my route and thus effectively slow me down.
 Fortunately, the pointer signs were quite good on the final stage and I didn't get lost.
 There were other obstacles though.
-What got on I my nerves first was the cobblestones road when entering the Dresden.
+What got on I my nerves first was the cobblestoned road while entering the Dresden.
-I would expected that the Landshauptstadt would have better surface on major cycling path than coarse cobblestones where you could ride 15 km/h maximum.
+I would expected that the Landshauptstadt would have better surface on the major cycling path than coarse cobblestones where you could ride 15 km/h maximum.
 Thanks to my prior knowledge of Dresden center, I expected the second problem -- the overcrowded center and somehow cycled through it up to the main bus station.

-I was affraid that I was late (since cyclists had to be present 15 minutes in advance), however, everything went fine then.
+I was afraid that I was late (since cyclists had to be present 15 minutes prior the departure), however, everything went fine then.
-I took all parts of my bicycle that could fall off and the driver put it on the rack on the bus' tail.
+I took off all parts of my bicycle that could fall off and the driver put it on the rack on the bus' tail.

 ### Conclusion

-In the bus, I had a little nausea (probably because of all that liquids that I drank) and I realized it maybe wasn't the brightest idea to cycle 200 km a day when the day is really hot one.
+In the bus, I had a little nausea (probably because of all that liquids that I drank) and couldn't properly finish a sneeze.
+I realized maybe it wasn't the cleverest idea to cycle 200 km a day when the day is a really hot one.

 The final numbers for the trip were: